GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-nova.md

 ## Recommended Font

-_Modern_ comes bundled with _Roboto_ which is an open source licensed font (Apache License, Version 2.0).
+_Nova_ comes bundled with _Roboto_ which is an open source licensed font (Apache License, Version 2.0).
 For the best results, we recommend using _Roboto_ at 10pt.
 Set the PDF font [in the Appearance section](../users/setup-pdf.md#appearance-section).

 ## Viewing PDF